 GOAL: To reflect on workshop content in weeks 1 to 5, and apply the various theories to the practice of Couple & Family Counselling.
-PRODUCT: Essay FORMAT: A written essay that identifies the key theories presented in workshops one to five of the course, and describes the implications of these theories for practical implementation during group counselling sessions.
-CRITERIA: No. Learning Outcome assessed You will be assessed on: The quality, content, and theoretical underpinnings applied to practice 145 2 Demonstration of analytical and complex thinking that is translated to practice methods 135 3 Ability to conceive an integrative approach that is informed by basic counselling (micro) skills, systems thinking, psychodynamic principles, and the implications of attachment theory.
-086 4 Ability to cite evidence to support the proposed plans for counselling practice 124 GENERIC SKILLS: Communication, Problem solving, Organisation, Information literacy All - Assessi nent Task 3: Family or Couples Counselling Recorded Demonstration GOAL: Present a video recording of a counselling session demonstrating your use of family or relationship counselling skills.
-PRODUCT: Oral FORMAT: Working with two student colleagues from COU781 you will complete a 20 to 30 minute video session demonstrating your use of family or couple counselling skills within the context of family systems.
+PRODUCT: Essay FORMAT: A written essay that compares and contrasts two theories from weeks one to five of the course, and describes the implications of these theories for practical implementation during group counselling sessions.
+CRITERIA: No. Learning Outcom You will be assessed on: The quality, content, and theoretical underpinnings applied to practice 145 2 Demonstration of analytical and complex thinking that is translated to practice methods 135 3 Ability to conceive an integrative approach that is informed by basic counselling (micro) skills, systems thinking, psychodynamic principles, and the implications of attachment theory.
+136 4 Ability to cite evidence to support the proposed plans for counselling practice 124 GENERIC SKILLS: II - Assessi Communication, Problem solving, Organisation, Information literacy nent Task 3: Family or Couples Counselling Recorded Demonstration GOAL: Present a video recording of a counselling session demonstrating your use of family or relationship counselling skills.
+PRODUCT: Oral FORMAT: Working with two student colleagues from COU781 you will complete a 20 to 30 minute video session demonstrating you use of family or couple counselling skills within the context of family systems.
 The video will demonstrate how you are integrating your personal style of counselling.
 Full details of the requirement will be posted on Canvas.
-CRITERIA: No. Learning Outcome assessed Clear video recording demonstrating use of advanced skills and techniques; 12 2 Demonstration of client engagement.
+CRITERIA: No. Learning Outcom assessed 1 Clear video recording demonstrating use of advanced skills and techniques; 12 2 Demonstration of client engagement.
 123 3 Evidence of exploring the clients' relationship to their "system"; 245 GENERIC SKILLS: Communication, Problem solving, Organisation, Applying technologies